-I love books.
-Books have helped me feel less alone throughout my life, and I hope the books I illustrate will do the same for somebody, somewhere.
-I've illustrated four books so far, and I'm working on more.
-If you're interested in hiring me for book-related work, please contact my literary agent, Kelly Sonnack, at firstname.lastname@example.org.
+I'm a big believer in books as tools of resistance and empowerment.
+Books have helped me feel safer and less alone throughout my life; I hope the books I illustrate will do the same for others!
+If you're interested in hiring me to illustrate your book or book cover, please contact my literary agent, Kelly Sonnack, at firstname.lastname@example.org.

-It Feels Good To Be Yourself by Theresa Thorn, Henry Holt, 2019
+It Feels Good To Be Yourself, Henry Holt, 2019